 Cell Therapy: The Potential for Effective Precision Medicine in Oncology and Beyond

-Nicholas S. Geraci
+June 7, 2023 Nicholas S. Geraci & Justyna Lisowska

-Cancer is the predominant disease in cell therapy clinical trials, with about one third of all active projects1 focused on this area.
-This is due to the pressing need to develop improved treatment for patients suffering from cancers that have been historically difficult to treat, such as solid tumors or lymphomas, which exhibit refractory or chronic relapsing behavior where traditional therapies do not offer any long-lasting remission.
+In addition to rare diseases, oncology remains the predominant therapeutic indication in cell therapy development.1 This is due to the pressing need to develop solutions for patients suffering from cancers exhibiting refractory or chronic relapsing behavior where traditional therapies do not offer any long-lasting remission.
 Such patients urgently require efficacious, fast-acting, and precise treatment options that are tailored to their unique clinical presentations and other factors affecting pathophysiology (e.g., genotypes).
-Cell therapy technologies have the potential to offer such a targeted treatment with high degrees of personalization.
+Cell therapy technologies have the potential to offer this targeted treatment with high degrees of personalization.

-Adoptive cell therapy (ACT)—also known as cellular immunotherapy—uses differentiated, and often genetically modified, adoptive immune cells to eliminate cancer by enhancing their cancer-fighting abilities.
-These exist in the form of four therapy types: Tumor-Infiltrating Lymphocyte (TIL), engineered T Cell Receptor (TCR), Chimeric Antigen Receptor (CAR) T cell, and Natural Killer (NK) cell therapies.3 As outlined below, each cell therapy approach carries with it certain advantages for application in the treatment of various cancer types, but also specific challenges.
+Adoptive cell therapy (ACT)—also known as cellular immunotherapy—leverages the natural ability of immune cells to recognize and fight cancer cells.
+They can be deployed in the form of four therapy types: Tumor-Infiltrating Lymphocyte (TIL), engineered T Cell Receptor (TCR), Chimeric Antigen Receptor (CAR) T cell, and Natural Killer (NK) cell therapies.2As outlined below, each cell therapy approach carries with it certain advantages for application in the treatment of various cancer types, but also specific challenges.

 TIL Cell Therapy